k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-Generate-Load-against-Proxied-SharePoint.md

 ## How to setup Sharepoint API Key?

-These settings needs to be done by someone who as **full admin** permissions to the sharepoint site:
+These settings needs to be done by someone who has **full admin** permissions to the sharepoint site:

 **Step 1 Register an App**